zain-zafar/Regex-Project/README.md

 	• .

-		These indicate which tree will be created and one of these expressions MUST be between 2 symbols/star.
+		These indicate which tree will be created and 1 of these expressions MUST be between 2 symbols/star.

 3. All the REGEX's MUST be contained in circular brackets.